 STIHL’s 2-cycle engine or 4-mix engine on the leaf blower has one fill port for a gas and oil mix.
 The mix ratio is required to be 50 parts gasoline to 1 part oil – 50:1 Mix.

-Type of Gas to Use in a STIHL Leaf Blowers
+Type of Gas to Use in a STIHL Leaf Blower

-For best performance from your STIHL leaf blower, always use a fresh unleaded gasoline with a minimum 89 octane rating and maximum ethanol content of 10%.
+For the best performance from your STIHL leaf blower, always use fresh unleaded gasoline with a minimum 89-octane rating and maximum ethanol content of 10%.

 Ethanol-based gasoline attracts moisture from the air to the fuel leaving behind a varnish in the fuel system.
 Gummy deposits will clog fuel components and prevent the carburetor from working sufficiently.

-Never use a gasoline that has a greater ethanol content of 10% like those sold as E15, E30 and E85.
-These types of fuel contain up to 15%, 30% and 85% of ethanol respectively.
-The lower the ethanol content or an ethanol-free fuel is best.
+Never use gasoline that has a greater ethanol content of 10% like those sold as E15, E30, and E85.
+These types of fuel contain up to 15%, 30%, and 85% of ethanol respectively.
+A low ethanol content or an ethanol-free fuel is best.

 Type of Oil to Use in a STIHL Leaf Blower

 Two-cycle oil is different from automotive engine oil.
-Do not use standard engine oil in your chainsaw.
+Do not use standard engine oil in your leaf blower.

 Pre-Mixed STIHL 2-Cycle Fuel

-How to Mix Gas for an STIHL Leaf Blower
+How to Mix Gas for a STIHL Leaf Blower

 Determine how much fuel mix you want to prepare.
 Refer to the chart above for the amount of 2-cycle oil to add to the gas.